 United Way Halifax has been playing this leadership role in our community for decades.
 We have built relationships and trust with many different people and organizations in our community, including: businesses, libraries, schools, volunteers, politicians, and staff in all three levels of government.

 Our network is an important part of our ability to make a difference.
 It creates a unique opportunity for us to bring different partners together, and allows us to lead projects in a collaborative way.

-Here are three projects where have been taking the lead, with the goal of creating change.
+Here are three projects where we have been taking the lead.

 Making neighbourhood hubs better, together

 Neighbourhood hubs are safe places where people in marginalized communities can access services and resources, and connect with one another.
 They are one of the most effective ways to reduce and alleviate local poverty.
 For this reason, United Way Halifax has been investing in neighbourhood hubs for years.
 We have seen hubs have a positive impact in local communities, including Fairview, Spryfield, East Preston, and Dartmouth North.

 In our latest project, called the Future of Neighbourhood Hubs, we’re bringing together people who work at or benefit from neighbourhood hubs.
 Our goal is to define what a hub is and strives to be, and to build strong connections between them.
 The benefit of doing this is that hubs will be able to share resources, learn from each other, come up with smart ideas, and solve problems.
 They will become part of a supportive network, and will enhance their ability to improve local lives.

 East Preston is one of the oldest indigenous Black communities in Canada.
 For decades, residents have lacked many of the municipal services that are fundamental to safety and prosperity.
 The services they need are ones that many communities, including those neighbouring East Preston, take for granted.
 They include: sidewalks, crosswalks, lower speed limits, bus shelters, and adequate public transit.